 If you have been around for a while, you probably feel that once an AdSense account is gone, you will never be able to get it back.
-Therefore, it is more than reasonable to protect it, especially against issues you can’t control.
+Therefore, it is more than reasonable to protect it, especially against behavior you can’t control.

 Table of Contents

 I am writing from two perspectives.
 First, I was a publisher with millions of page impressions per month that I have monetized with ads from networks like AdSense.
 Second, I am the developer of Advanced Ads Pro.
 So this question is also of high interest to me.